-Patrons/Library users can extend the expiry date on a loan according to the Central Library’s guidelines.
-Please use your user account to extend expiry dates yourself.
+The expiry date on a loan will be extended up to five times automatically by the system, according to the Central Library’s guidelines.
+Please use your user account to check the expiry dates yourself.
 It’s the patron’s responsibility to return borrowed materials before the expiry date.
-If you need a library card, please don’t contact the BLE staff, but place an application with the Central Library.

 Printing, scanning, copying